 Managing a social media account is on everyone’s “must do” marketing list.

-It’s a tactic on everyone’s “must do” marketing list -but -WHAT to do with it is one of the most frequent questions we get from businesses and organizations alike.
+But, ‘what to do’ and ‘how to do it’ are some of the most frequent questions we get from businesses and non-profit organizations alike.

 If you are searching for a way to get organized and focused with your social media marketing channels – here’s an easy way to plan and organize activity to help you post with purpose.

-Three Key Categories Of Your Business Social Media Posts
+Three Key Categories To Consider In Your Business Social Media Planning

 The simplest and easiest way to generate social posts as you’re simply sharing articles, images, or videos that already exist somewhere else.

 Community posts are an excellent way to tag others and use hashtags as this will help increase the visibility and impact of the post by introducing it to potential audiences of other social media accounts.

 If these posts contain a link, it will generally link to an external source and not your business or organization’s website.

 - Interesting news articles